hasgeek/baseframe/docs/index.rst

 Baseframe's documentation
 *************************
-Reusable styles and templates for HasGeek projects.
+Reusable styles and templates for Hasgeek projects.

 :license: BSD, see LICENSE.txt for more details.